SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/windows.png')} alt="thumbnail icon" width="45"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The Sumo Logic App for Windows allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.
-In addition to that, our Windows App provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
+The Sumo Logic app for Windows allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.
+In addition to that, our Windows app provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.

-The Windows App, which is based on the Windows event log format, consists of predefined searches and dashboards that provide visibility into your environment for real-time analysis of overall usage of Security Status, System Activity, Updates, User Activity, and Applications.
+The Windows app, which is based on the Windows event log format, consists of predefined searches and dashboards that provide visibility into your environment for real-time analysis of overall usage of Security Status, System Activity, Updates, User Activity, and applications.
 Our dashboards provide insight into CPU, memory, network, file descriptors, page faults, and TCP connectors.

 * Windows event logs are sent to Sumo Logic through OpenTelemetry [Event Log receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/windowseventlogreceiver).
 * Windows Host metrics are sent to Sumo Logic through OpenTelemetry [Host Metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver).